Comment on page

 - Woof Decentra - STARL token creator

-- Moe Larson - Metaverse concept
+- Moe Larson - Metaverse project founder

 Scott founded Netdevil in 1997 in Louisville, CO.
 The headquarters of the company started in the basement of his house.
 He grew the company to 150 employees before it was sold in 2008.
 During this time Netdevil developed Jumpgate, Auto Assault, Warmonger, LEGO Universe, Jumpgate Evolution, and Fortune.
 In 2010 he founded Wyrmbyte and developed Dragons and Titans, Ashes of Oahu, Dragon Wings VR, and Epic Dragon clicker.
 Scott holds a patent for High Performance Network Art Rendering Systems.